dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 ## Load Balancing with NGINX

 To load balance requests between the two instances we will use the `Dockerfile` and the `nginx.conf` file that exist in the `./nginx` folder of the repository.
-The `Dockerfile` (contents below), simply enables the creation of an image based in the oficial NGINX image with a configuration defined in the `nginx.confg` file.
+The `Dockerfile` (contents below), simply enables the creation of an image based in the [official NGINX image](https://hub.docker.com/_/nginx/) with a configuration defined in the `nginx.conf` file.

 ```bash
 FROM nginx